Begusarai (TV series): 20 years later

 When Ananya gets free, through the help of the police, the police arrest Ma Thakurain and the brothers decide to get revenge.
 Ma Thakurain gets out of jail, and Soni and Mayank return to Badi Haveli.
 Ma Thakurain decides to allow Soni and Mayank's marriage, but they live in their house on Mayank's condition.
 She asks Shakti to make Ananya fall in love with him, and then she will marry all of her sons.
 Ananya falls in love with Shakti, and Bindiya manages to get her married to all of the sons without interference.
 When Ananya learns the truth of her sham marriage, she decides to take revenge on the Thakur family and change them for the better.
 She does not let herself have any relations with the brothers and learns the oldest, Adarsh, is secretly married and is about to have his child.

-She can get Adarsh's wife her rights in the house, and Shakthi falls in love with Ananya.
+She gets Adarsh's wife her rights in the house, and Shakthi falls in love with Ananya.
 Bindiya changes back into her former self when Badi Amma tells her she acted precisely like Datta Ji.
 Ananya talks to Bindiya and then asks her if she can leave.
 Shakthi asks her to stay, but she says her trust was broken, and she cannot stay.
 A few months later, Ananya is shown to be a teacher at a school, and Shakti shows up.
 He asks her to forgive him and marry him for real, and she finally forgives him.
 The show ends on a happy note, with Ananya forgiving Shakti.
+Begusarai mainly highlights the importance of family love and unity.